How to Install a Cement Board

-Backerboard is a thin layer of concrete with fiberglass mesh on both sides.
-It is available in a range of sizes, but 3 x 5-foot sheets are most common.
+- Cement board, often referred to as backerboard, is a thin layer of concrete with fiberglass mesh on both sides.
+It’s available in sheets of many sizes, with 3-foot by 5-foot sheets being the most common for most projects.

-- With the smooth side of the ¼-inch notched trowel, spread enough mortar for one sheet.
+- With the smooth side of a 1/4-inch notched trowel, spread enough mortar for one sheet.

 - Ridge the mortar with the notched side of the trowel.

-- Cut the tape to length with the thin side of your trowel.
+- Cut the fiberglass seam tape to length with the thin side of your trowel.

-- Push the fiberglass tape into the mortar.
+- Push the tape into the joint mortar.

-- When the tape is embedded, scrape off any excess mortar from both sides.
+- Once the tape is embedded, scrape off any excess mortar.